Quint-Langeveld/4-33/README.md

 We like to thank StackOverflow and the 'minor programmeren van de Uva' for helping us finishing the project.

 ## State Space:
+The Statespace can be formulated for different algorithms.
-These are the number of configurations, where the upper bound and lower bound respectively are the maximum and minimum number of configurations.
-For example, the first bord has an upper bound of 253.125 configurations.
-The formula to calculate the upper bound of the state space is given below.
+The state space is the number of configurations, where the upper bound and lower bound respectively are the maximum and minimum number of configurations for a problem.
+As the lower bound is always the same, namely 1, this is not as interesting as the upper bound of the problem.
+The formula to calculate the upper bound of the shortest solution is given below.
 ```
 ((number of small cars)^(height grid - 1)) * ((number of trucks)^(height grid - 2))
 ```

-## Upper and Lower Bound Solutions for Breadth-First
+## Upper and Lower Bound Solutions

+### Breadth-First
+For the upper bound of breadth-first, every possible board between the initial state and the solution are included.
+This means the following:
 ```
-Upper bound (maximum number of steps): For breadth-first, the upper bound is equal to the state space.
+Upper bound (maximum number of steps): this is equal to the state space.
+In the case of the bord pictured above, this means: 253.125.
 Lower bound (minimal number of steps): 1
 ```

+### Random
+For a random algorithm, the upper bound is as big as the solution is.

 ## Objective Function:
   The number of steps necessary to move the red car to the exit.